 What is Federal Work-Study?

 The Federal Work-Study program provides part-time employment to students with financial aid eligibility.
-Your eligibility depends on your financial need, other types of aid you receive, and the availability of work-study funds and positions.
+Your eligibility depends on your financial need, the other types of aid you receive, and the availability of work-study funds and positions.

 How do I know if I am eligible?